Phoenix Police Lob Pepper Spray As Trump Rally Ends

 There were no immediate reports of injuries, but it was the closest to violence seen all evening.

+Trump lashed out at the press on Tuesday for its portrayal of his response to the deadly protest in Charlottesville, Virginia.

+Following the attack, Trump said, “We condemn in the strongest possible terms this egregious display of hatred, bigotry and violence on many sides — on many sides.”

-Trump said he thinks the U.S. will “end up probably terminating” the North American Free Trade Agreement with Canada and Mexico “at some point.”
+Trump also said Tuesday night that he thinks the U.S. will “end up probably terminating” the North American Free Trade Agreement with Canada and Mexico “at some point.”

 He also told supporters in Phoenix that, “Personally, I don’t think we can make a deal because we have been so badly taken advantage of.”
 But he cautions he has yet to make up his mind.